-But basically, we stopped in some, I forgot the smaller ones, but the larger town was Smolensk.
-In Smolensk there was already a committee formed by the Russians.
+But basically, we stopped in some, I forgot the smaller ones, but the by the Russians.
 They took us from the station to some kind of cafeteria and gave us something like a meal.
 The best meal that they had.
 I also had to go to the military induction center there because it's already-the first city that had lights in the night was Smolensk.
 And there they looked at my documents was all checked, and they told me that I cannot go to Moscow because Moscow is a city off limits to refugees.